Preventing Diabetes Mellitus Complications

 Managing stress

 Living with diabetes can be stressful.
-When you are experiencing stress, your blood glucose may be affected in two ways:
+When you are stressed, you may:

-Be aware of your stress level and make changes to help you manage challenging situations.
+Be aware of your stress level and make changes to help you manage tough times.
 To lower your stress levels:

 Do planned relaxation or meditation.